 The engine also features Programmed Fuel Injection (PGM-FI), a highly rigid crankshaft with eight full balance weights, a crankshaft reinforcing bridge, an oil cooling system and oil jet piston cooling, twin-spring intake and exhaust valves, a highly rigid integrated aluminum die-cast engine stiffener, and a number of other technologies to increase performance while maintaining reliability and durability, along with smooth operation.

-To get the most out of the engine's added horsepower, the Type R also features a close-ratio, 5-speed manual transmission and a new limited slip differential.
+To get the most out of the engine's added horsepower, the Type R also features a close-ratio, 5-speed manual transmission and a limited slip differential.
 The development emphasis was placed on dramatically increasing performance at high rpm.
-This emphasis resulted in an engine with a significantly different character than the Integra GS-R, further reinforcing the Type R's image of a limited production, ultra-high performance sports coupe.
+This emphasis resulted in an engine with a significantly different character than the Integra GS-R, further reinforcing the Type R's image of a limited production, ultra-high-performance sports coupe.

-Putting out 195 horsepower at 8000 rpm, and 130 lbs-ft of torque at 7300 rpm, the Type R engine is the most powerful normally aspirated mass-produced automobile engine per liter ever produced (108 horsepower per liter) for the United States.
-And its relatively long stroke and high redline give it the highest piston speed of any automobile engine in the world, even faster than the legendary World Championship Honda Formula One and IndyCar engines.
+Putting out 195 horsepower at 8000 rpm, and 130 lbs-ft of torque at 7300 rpm, the Type R engine is one of the most powerful normally aspirated mass-produced automobile engines per liter ever produced (108 horsepower per liter).

 Exclusive pistons and connecting rods have been developed for the Type R. The high-pressure die cast piston crown has been reshaped to increase the compression ratio to 10.6:1 and valve pockets deepened to accommodate the increased valve lift and duration of the Type R. The piston skirt is coated with molybdenum to minimize friction and allow it to withstand high-rpm operation, while specially designed oil paths have been machined into the underside of the piston to provide additional lubrication to the piston pin.

 Extreme care was taken in the forging and machining of the connecting rods to ensure each engine of a precisely matched set of connecting rods.
-Like in the GS-R, the rods are constructed of special high-strength steel for a rigid yet lightweight component.
+As in the GS-R, the rods are constructed of special high-strength steel for a rigid yet lightweight component.
 Extremely accurate machining of the Type R connecting rod minimizes variation between parts.
 Connecting rod bolt elongation has been strictly controlled for uniform fastening force.
-This is achieved through manually assembling each and every connecting rod for the Type R, and the result is a significant reduction of fastening force variance
+This is achieved through manual assembly of each and every connecting rod for the Type R, and the result is a significant reduction of fastening force variance.

 The combination of lightweight pistons and connecting rods helps to reduce reciprocating inertia and enhance throttle response significantly.

-Cylinder head design for the Type R is a double overhead camshaft, four valves-per-cylinder configuration which incorporates the exclusive VTEC system.
+Cylinder head design for the Type R is a double overhead camshaft, four-valves-per-cylinder configuration, which incorporates the exclusive VTEC system.
 The Type R engine utilizes the latest combustion technology to provide a combination of fuel efficiency and power.
 Because of the low surface-to-volume area of the chamber, minimal surface area is exposed to the heat of combustion and more heat is retained in the expanding gases, resulting in increased thermal efficiency.
-And the generous "squish" area around the combustion chamber yields increased gas turbulence, faster flame propagation, and even better efficiency.
+And the generous "squish" area around the combustion chamber yields increased gas turbulence for faster flame propagation, and even better efficiency.